RatiAvaliani/SpeechToTextJsHelper/README.md

 # google-speech-to-text-api-js-helper

-This helper will get you up and running faste.
+This helper will get you up and running faster.

 1. You need to get recorder.js
   a.
 CDN ->> https://cdnjs.cloudflare.com/ajax/libs/recorderjs/0.1.0/recorder.min.js